Capybara: school coexistence, bullying prevention, and Ley 21.809 compliance

-Capybara is an applied platform for school coexistence and bullying prevention.
+Capybara is a school coexistence startup focused on conflict prevention, bullying prevention, and the promotion of healthy classroom relationships.
 It uses a brief, age-appropriate interaction to map classroom relationships and transform those interactions into evidence about cooperation, reciprocity, integration, leadership, isolation, and group fragmentation.

 Cristian Candia